8 Easy Steps to Build Your Social Media Marketing Strategy in 2023

-Pinterest mentions that 78% of its users consider content from brands useful—much higher than on other social platforms.
+Pinterest mentions that the vast majority of its users consider content from brands useful—much higher than on other social platforms.

 This is an excellent opportunity for brands to guide the audience’s purchasing decisions.
 IKEA is an example of a global brand that successfully uses Pinterest in an innovative way.

 As you can see, they launched a Pinterest campaign targeting people working from home, either due to the current pandemic or because they worked like this before.

 Their success lies in the fact that they’ve captured people’s buying intent and provide ideas on it.

 How to Develop a Social media Marketing Strategy